 on being heard

-Despite our awareness, and the self-interest this has for survival, from our very first moment we have called out, like birds in the trees.
-Even though being heard - except by our mothers - as often summons diners as dinner, calling out exposes what is good for us as well as who is not.
-Communicating is not just in our genes it's their function; life is innately about connecting, not codes.
-Physically, culturally, and psychologically, it drives the evolution of life.
+Despite our awareness, and the self-interest this has in survival, from our very first moment like birds in the trees we have called out.
+Even though being heard —except by our mothers— as often summons diners as dinner, calling out exposes what is good for us as well as who is not.
+Communicating is not just in our genes it's their function.
+Life innately is about connecting, not codes.
+Physically, culturally, and psychologically, it drives our evolution.

 Like those of other animals, our young too are driven to assume the powers of adults; in striving to do this they compete and co-operate with them, as well as with each other.
 Whatever they may be taught at home they mimic what they see and experience in their environment —trying it on for size.
 Communicating within the environments of their ontogeny, their experiences aggregate into a cultural framework that constrains as well as supports the totality of their development.
 Dependant upon this, they learn to recognize those they are related to —with whom it's easy to feel empathy— and to identify others —groups and species with whom this feels impossibly hard.